 Creation of campus intervention team to address the needs of struggling learners.

-After six years of studying and coming to better understanding what a Professional Learning Community really is, we are confident we are moving in the right direction.
+After seven years of studying and coming to better understanding what a Professional Learning Community really is, we are confident we are moving in the right direction.
 We are also continuing to refine our systems and practices as we go.
 Some areas that we are continuing to build structures to support our growth include re-assessment and grading practices, moving toward preventative interventions, and building a repository of specific interventions tied to individual desired outcomes.

-Over the past three years, the campus focus has shifted to consistently embody the three big ideas.
+Over the past four years, the campus focus has shifted to consistently embody the three big ideas.
 With our focus now on high levels of learning for ALL students, we began to use our data meeting time to focus on the learning by assessment and beginning to focus on high priority learning standards.
 To support this endeavor, we purchased software programs to provide both data analysis on our common assessments to aid in our decision making.(Mastery Connect, Dreambox, and Enriching Students were added in addition to iStation and Read 180).
 We figured out quickly that summative data was not the best data to help guide our daily decisions.
 The campus learned that we needed to begin focusing on using data to guide instruction and, over the last two years, we have realized a new focus of prevention.
 Some things we have implemented include:

 - transitioning to standards-based grading to support student ownership of learning targets and growth